-The Saraga Generator was patented in 1932 and demonstrated at the Berlin Radio Exhibition in the same year.
+The Saraga Generator was patented in 1932 and demonstrated at the Berlin Radio Exhibition (IFA Berlin) in the same year.

 Wolja Saraga: Biographical Notes

-In 1938 with the rise of National Socialism in Germany, Saraga left Berlin at the age of 29 and settled in the United Kingdom.
-It was here that he began working for the Telephone Manufacturing Company in St Mary’s Cray, Kent until around 1958.
-Saraga then joined The Associated Electrical Industries Research Laboratory in Blackheath, London as a Research Scientist and Group Leader where he specialised in telephony filter design. in 1962, that Saraga’s key contributions were recognised by the award of the Fellowship of the Institute of Electrical and Electronics Engineers, ‘for contributions to network theory and its application in communications’.
+Saraga then joined The Associated Electrical Industries Research Laboratory in Blackheath, London as a Research Scientist and Group Leader where he specialised in telephony filter design.
+In 1962, Saraga’s key contributions were recognised by the award of the Fellowship of the Institute of Electrical and Electronics Engineers, ‘for contributions to network theory and its application in communications’.
 In 1972, Saraga moved full time to Imperial College, London where he became a postgraduate lecturer and researcher in network theory and mathematics.

-Saraga wrote numerous books and filed several patents on network theory and telephony.
+Saraga wrote a number of books and filed several patents on network theory and telephony.